 A Message From Jason Martin About Changes In The CBD Industry and How It Impacts You

-LITTLE ROCK, ARK, UNITED STATES, February 18, 2020 /EINPresswire.com/ -- At Tree of Life Seeds, we value honesty and transparency above all.
+/EIN News/ -- Little Rock, Ark., Feb.
+18, 2020 (GLOBE NEWSWIRE) -- At Tree of Life Seeds, we value honesty and transparency above all.
 We have a history of creating the best CBD oil products to help you live your best life.
 As CEO, I pride myself on being open with you about every step in our process.
 With that in mind, I have decided to lower our prices by 20% in keeping with market forces.

 CBD has busted onto the scene over the last year, causing prices to skyrocket while the industry struggled to keep up with demand.
 But over time, prices leveled out as suppliers were able to produce the number of goods desired.
 The downside to this rapid growth of the industry is an oversaturation of the market.